The short answer

 How long do outdoor cats live in Calgary?

-3 to 5 years on average, vs 12 to 18 years for indoor cats.
+3 to 5 years on average, versus 12 to 18 years for indoor cats.
 The lifespan gap is one of the largest in the cat-care literature.

 Are coyotes really a threat to Calgary cats?

-Yes — Calgary has 1,500-2,000 coyotes throughout the city, including in inner-city neighborhoods.
+Yes.
+Coyotes are present throughout the city, including inner-city neighbourhoods.
 They actively hunt cats.
-The City of Calgary tracks coyote activity and reports cat predation as a major concern.
+The City of Calgary tracks coyote activity and reports cat predation as a major concern in residential areas.

 Can I let my cat outside if I have a fenced yard?